expergefacio/dinkycache/README.md

 ```

 ## clean_expired, clean_hrs and clean_iterations
 If `clean_expired = True`, script will try to clean out expired entries every time data is **written** if one of the following conditions are met.
 It has been minimum `clean_hrs: int = 24` hours since last cleanup
 OR
 There have been more than `clean_iterations: int = 100` invocations since last cleanup

 The cleanup function comes at a 75% performance cost, so if it runs on every 100 write, that amounts to a 7.5% average performance cost.

 `clean_expired` might therefore be a much better alternative than using `purge_rows` for larger amounts of data.

 ## purge_rows and row_limit
 If `purge_rows = True`, script will try to clean out overflowing lines every time data is **written**.
 `row_limit = int` sets the maximum lines in the database.

 This comes at a great performance cost for larger databases.
-462 ms for 100k rows on a 1.8 ghz Intel Core i5.
+462 ms to sort 100k rows on a 1.8 ghz Intel Core i5.

 It is probably best used for small databases and/or databases with small entries.